pezexd/vue-cold-toast/README.md

 ## Getting started

 This section will help you to install VueColdToast in your Vue project.
+[Read Docs](https://vue-cold-toast.vercel.app)

 **Warning**
 This component is currently in <code>alpha</code> status and will have breaking changes.